top of page

 Andrew Hodges

-A book editor specialising in developmental editing and line-editing working in narrative social sciences and humanities and fiction (especially science-fiction and fantasy).
+An editor specialising in speculative fiction (especially horror and thrillers).
 His background is in academic research in social anthropology and the history of science, technology and medecine.

 Sharon Gray